MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P10-Physics-Part-2/content.md

 #Tuning

-Now run the game and shoot a couple of penguins!
-It's important that everything feels right.
-If you like you can do a little of tuning now (an important part of building physics games).
+Now run the game and launch a couple of penguins!
+It's very important that everything feels right for the player.
+Tuning your physics simulation is very important, what might be realistic may not be much fun.
+You're aiming to get that balance just right and hit the sweet spot.

 SpriteKit makes it very easy to change different physics properties, such as mass, friction, etc:

 Let's try a tweak on our catapult, if you notice when the game starts the catapult looks like it's swinging in the breeze.
-We can make a really easy tweak to make this look better.
-Let's disable gravity on our catapultArm, this will stop it falling over and then being pulled by the spring joint, causing this see saw type action.
+You can apply an easy tweak to make this look better.

+Let's remove gravity on the catapultArm, this will stop the see-saw effect.

 > [action]
-> Disable gravity on the catpault arm.
->
+> Change this body property to:
 ```
 catapultArmBody.affectedByGravity = false
 ```
 >

-Run the game... looking better :)
+Run your game...
+Looking tight.

 #Summary

 Well done!
-Now you have a first fully playable prototype.
-You've learnt how to launch a physics body indirectly using your catapult mode.
+You have the first fully playable prototype build.

+You've learnt how to:

+- Launch a physics body indirectly using your catapult
+- Tweaking physics to improve the simulation

-In the next chapter we will start turning this into an actual game.
+In the next chapter you will be working with physics contacts and collisions.